 Take a look at your audience

-The first thing you want to do is discover the devices, browsers, and clients being used by the people on your subscriber list.
+You first want to discover the devices, browsers, and clients used by the people on your subscriber list.

 For ourselves, we discovered from research that, though most of the traffic from our website comes from desktop and laptop computers running Google Chrome, our subscriber list was a good mix of mobile and desktop devices using all sorts of different email clients.